How to Get Car Insurance Without a Car

 Get Quotes from Multiple Companies

 Contact at least three insurers that offer non-owner policies.
-Not all companies provide this coverage, so call each company directly or visit their website.
+Not all companies provide car insurance coverage for drivers without a car, so call each company directly or visit their website.
 Online quote systems for non-owner insurance are limited, so phone applications often work better.
 When requesting quotes, specify that you need "non-owner" or "named non-owner" coverage.

 3. 3